galegooo/Automarket/README.md

 Automarket is a tool to automatically alter the price of cards posted in https://www.cardmarket.com TCGs tested -> MTG

-This is a personal project, it's working fine in my machine as of this commit but it might break in the future.
+This is a personal project, it's working fine in my machine but it might break in the future (as it has several times).
 Tested in Ubuntu Server and Arch Linux.

 ## How to use it